 About Colorado Medical Waste

 Since 1992, Colorado Medical Waste has provided medical waste disposal service to generators along Colorado’s Front Range.
 In March 2014, we introduced ozone processing to Colorado at our facility in Aurora and turn medical waste into confetti!
 We bring medical waste management into the 21st century.
-Our ozone processor reduces waste volume by 90% with “ZERO” emissions.
+Our proprietary ozone processor reduces waste volume by 90% with “ZERO” emissions.
 Efficacy tests prove ozone is 100x more effective than steam and an eco-friendly alternative to toxic incineration.
 Our process eliminates the public health effects and environmental contamination of antiquated heat and energy intensive systems while conserving our valuable resources, natural gas and water.
 Using electricity, an industrial shredder and ozone gas which is created and reverts back to oxygen, we are the only sustainable facility in the state and are on the forefront of environmental stewardship to reduce the carbon footprint of healthcare and medical waste.
 We are a local, minority, woman owned, small business and industry experts.
 Combining 25 years of industry experience, award winning service, cutting edge technologies and sustainable processes, we offer value added service and the most environmental means of processing medical waste to date.
 Local and national recognition reflect our values and commitment to our customers, to public health and the environment.
 Colorado Medical Waste are pioneers and lead the industry in sustainable medical waste management.

 “Clean air, water and land are not a birthright, they’re our responsibility.
 Burying and burning waste are antiquated practices that have come with serious consequences.
 It’s time for change.
 We must implement change by teaching sustainability at all levels of academic curriculum and implementing in business and our daily lives.
 Do your part and make responsible decisions for the waste you generate.
 The quality of life ultimately depends on the health of our planet.
 Our future is worth the fight!”